pktharindu/laravel-api-boilerplate-passport/readme.md

 ## Creating Endpoints

 You can create endpoints in the same way you could to with using the single _dingo/api_ package.
 You can <a href="https://github.com/dingo/api/wiki/Creating-API-Endpoints" target="_blank">read its documentation</a> for details.
-After all, this is just a boilerplate! :)
+After all, this is just a boilerplate! :smirk:

 However, I added some example routes to the `routes/api.php` file to give you immediately an idea.